 As far as sound is concerned, there isn’t too much of a difference between these picks and any other nylon guitar pick.
 The carbon fiber seems to be a similar case, where the differences observed aren’t consistent enough to observe a definite change between nylon and carbon fiber.

-The Dunlop Max Grip Jazz III Pick offers a great value to any musician looking to clean up their picking technique, just be aware of the fact that this pick is significantly smaller than a more standard size.
+Bottom Line: The Dunlop Max Grip Jazz III Pick offers a great value to any musician looking to clean up their picking technique, just be aware of the fact that this pick is significantly smaller than a more standard size.

 National NP-2 Finger Pick